 The sultan's palace is situated in the capital town for the area, Abeche.
 The sultan serves as head of the state and rules and directs the people through governors, district chiefs, and various other officials.
 He is usually the son of a Maba woman called the "Queen Mother" (the widow of the previous monarch).
 This woman has high status and great influence among the Maba.

-Maba marriages generally take place between a man who is in his 20's and a woman who is in her late teens.
-Polygamy (the practice of having multiple wives) is permitted; however, it is limited by Islamic tradition to not more than four wives.
+Maba marriages generally take place between a man who is in his 20s and a woman who is in her late teens.
+They permit polygamy; however, men can have no more than four wives in accordance with Islamic traditions.
 When a couple marries, they usually live with the bride's family for two years, after which time they move into their own newly built house.
 A man's first wife acts as the "chief" over any additional wives.
 Only the first wife lives with the husband in his house.
 The others live in their own separate huts.

 The Maba, like most other tribes in the area, are a Muslim people.
 According to the Islamic faith, Allah is viewed as the sole creator and restorer of the world.
 Islam teaches that man's goal is to submit to the will of Allah which is made known through the scriptures in the Koran.
 Muslims believe that Allah gave these sacred writings to his messenger, the prophet Mohammed.